Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 According to the United States EPA, compost is made up from about 20 to 30 percent food and yard scraps—things that households commonly throw away.

 People compost for a variety of reasons.
 Some reasons include saving money on water bills, since compost naturally retains moisture better than the average soil.
 Gardeners who use compost also purchase less soil amendments and fertilizers.
 Composting also sends less matter into the landfills, which may lower garbage bills and lessen the burden upon landfills.

 How to Make Compost

 Composting doesn’t require any fancy materials or supplies.
 While some gardeners have a more complex compost system, such as a box, bin, or crate, you’ll really only need three basic ingredients.

-Green matter is mostly comprised of kitchen waste (such as fruit and vegetable scraps, grass clippings, shredded newspaper, wood chips, hair or fur, fireplace ashes, and tea bags or coffee grounds).
+- Green matter: Mostly comprised of kitchen waste (e.g., fruit and vegetable scraps, grass clippings, shredded newspaper, wood chips, hair or fur, fireplace ashes, and tea bags or coffee grounds)

 Steps to Make Compost